INKS & PROCESSES

 Glow ink is another type of plastisol that glows in the dark!
 It is a transparent ink that works best when printed over white and glows brightest after being exposed to UV light.

-The Split Fountain method is a screen printing process that uses multiple colors inks on one screen, creating a natural gradient with each pull.
+Split Fountain printing is a technique that places multiple ink colors side-by-side on a single screen, allowing them to naturally blend into a smooth gradient with each pass.